Home » Finance » VA Loan Basics

 Qualifying For A VA Mortgage

-There are basic minimum requirements to qualify for the VA loan program based on time served in the United States military or the uniformed services such as the Commissioned Corps of the National Oceanic and Atmospheric Administration, and Commissioned Corps of the Public Health Service.
+To qualify for the VA loan program, one must meet basic minimum requirements based on time served in the United States military or uniformed services such as the Commissioned Corps of the National Oceanic and Atmospheric Administration and Commissioned Corps of the Public Health Service.

 These time-in-service requirements vary depending on when you joined.
 When you have served the minimum amount of time needed to qualify, you’ll need to apply for a VA Certificate of Eligibility (COE) which the lender will need to prove you are able to apply for a VA mortgage.